-- Through our memberships of the ETI and British Retail Consortium (BRC), we receive generic and country and sector-specific information and have access to dialogue with other companies, civil society groups and trade unions on best practice in identifying, managing and reporting on modern slavery issues; - Sources of modern slavery risks for particular countries (such as the Global Slavery Index produced by the Walk Free Initiative and the International Trade Union Congress' 2022 ITUC Global Rights Index); - Information from in-house supplier engagement and audit processes, and third-party audits, including those published through Sedex.
+- Membership of the British Retail Consortium (BRC) and the United National Global Compact (UNGC) which provide information and insights on human rights issues; - Sources of modern slavery risks for particular countries (such as the Global Slavery Index produced by the Walk Free Initiative and the International Trade Union Congress 2024 ITUC Global Rights Index); - Information from in-house supplier engagement and audit processes, and third-party audits, including those published through Sedex.
 We recognise there are limitations in audit investigations, and so our approach includes wider engagement and collaboration processes with suppliers; and - Interviews with workers and with worker representatives to understand the issues that are important to them in their place of work.
+We conducted confidential worker surveys, and the workers gave ratings, which ranged from 1 (lowest satisfaction) to 5 (highest satisfaction).
+The survey included different areas such as working hours, overtime arrangement, air quality in the workshops, noise levels and PPE usage.
+There were some areas in the survey for workers to provide opinions on top of the existing questions.
+26 factories joined the survey, and 1,610 completed surveys were received.

-The risk assessment has identified that the greatest areas of potential exposure in our business operations are the use of agency workers contracted for our UK distribution centres and for security and cleaning services, many of whom have moved to the UK from other countries.
+In our business operations, areas of potential exposure include use of agency workers contracted for security and cleaning services, many of whom have moved to the UK from other countries.